 You know you have to go ice skating at Rockefeller Center (pictured).
 There is just nothing like looking up at that big festive tree and the surrounding buildings, all glowing with lights.
-The lines can be long but the waiting area is heated.
-Head up to the Bronx for the unmissable annual Train Show at the New York Botanical Garden.
-It is an absolute delight to see more than 175 mini models of iconic New York buildings such as the Brooklyn Bridge, Yankee Stadium, the Statue of Liberty, and One World Trade Center.
-There are also plenty of programs for families, including a family film series, play trains, and sing-along performances.
+Head up to the Bronx to visit the New York Botanical Garden and The Bronx Zoo, two family-friendly favorites for visitors to the city and locals alike.